VegaProject/vega-contracts/README.md

 For more information on the basic types of Vega Contracts please see our technical specifications.

 ## Getting started
+**Note: Due to an issue with MiniMeToken compatability (our end not theirs) line 214 in the MiniMeToken contract must be commented out after install**
       git clone git@github.com:VegaProject/vega-contracts.git
       cd vega-contracts
       npm install